recursivefunk/good-env/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](http://standardjs.com)

 `good-env` provides a more intuitive way to interface with environment variables for node apps.
-Reasoning about raw strings is OK for some things but for non-trivial applications, booleans, integers, floats, lists or even the existence (or non-existence) of environment configurations can play a key role in how an application behaves.
+Reasoning about raw strings is OK for some things but for non-trivial applications, booleans, numbers, lists or even the existence (or non-existence) of environment configurations can play a key role in how an application behaves.

 ```